ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-to-ROS2-porting.md

 # ROS1 to ROS2 porting

 ## Motivation

 Our goal for this exercise is to have you fully port a small ROS1 application into ROS2.
 We'll be using the basic training material from sessions 1 and 2 as the initial ROS1 application.
+This will provide some exposure to the differences in the basic tools of ROS development including publishers, subscribers, services, and parameters.
 We will be using exercise 2.3 as the starting point.

+## Sequence of actions

+1. Create a new workspace

+1. Get source dependencies

+1. Create new ROS2 packages

+1. Test build

+1. Copy ROS1 code into ROS2 packages

+1. Port the vision node

+  1. Class as node and main function

+  1. Subscriber

+  1. Service (call manually)

+1. Port the application node

+  1. Node structure and main function

+  1. Service client (harcoded parameter)

+  1. Runtime parameter

+1. Port the launch file

+## Setup

 1. Create a new ROS2 workspace